 Why Understanding Pipeline Inventory Is Important for Your Business?

-Knowing how much pipeline inventory is expected helps adjust your supply and demand plans accordingly.
+Understanding pipeline stock meaning and annual pipeline inventory cost helps adjust your supply and demand plans accordingly.
 In addition, it provides an overview of how much stock is present in each stage of the supply chain at any given time.

 It is important to consider past inventory performance trends and activity when determining the pipeline inventory you should maintain.
 It is common for pipeline inventory values to rise during peak shipping periods and during the holidays, for instance.